Dividing up money and belongings when you separate

-You don’t have to get a judge to decide for you.
 You can make an agreement between yourselves, but it’s normally a good idea to talk to a solicitor once you’ve decided what you want to do.

 It’s important that you’re honest about your finances.
 If you’re not honest and your ex-partner later finds out you tried to hide something, they could go to court and ask for more money from you.

 If your ex-partner normally handles the money

 If you can, go through your finances together.
 If this isn’t possible or you’re nervous about sorting out money with your ex-partner, ask your ex-partner if they’ll go to mediation with you.

 Mediation’s a cost-effective way of trying to solve differences over money and property.
 You’ll both have to fill in a financial disclosure form when you go to mediation.
 This shows how much money you’ve got going out and coming in and it's a good starting point for discussions.